 ADVANCED ACADEMIC PROGRAMS (AAP) ELEMENTARY CONTINUUM OF SERVICES

 Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in Grades K-8.
 Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Virginia Standards of Learning (SOLs).
 Teachers, administrators, and Advanced Academic Resource Teachers (AARTs) work together to provide the following levels of services.

 - Critical and Creative Thinking Lessons, Grades K-6 (Level I) Level I services are provided to all students in Kindergarten through Grade 6.
-Level I services includes teaching students to use critical and creative thinking skills to process content.
-It also includes periodic opportunities to use advanced academic curriculum throughout the year.
+Level I services include teaching students to use critical and creative thinking skills to process content.
+It also includes periodic opportunities to use advanced academic curricula throughout the year.
 Student responses to these lessons are used as part of the identification process for Levels II-IV.
 Parents may practice the nine strategies during family conversations and activities.
-Because Level I services are for all FCPS students, there is not a screening process.
+Because Level I services are for all FCPS students, there is no screening process.